BayLibre/android_kernel_common/Documentation/admin-guide/pm/cpuidle.rst

 take it into consideration for the given CPU and the driver to ask for it, unless that state was disabled globally in the driver (in which case it cannot be used at all).

+The :file:`residency` attribute is also a writeable attribute.
+It will return the target residency of the idle state in microseconds if read.
+The target residency of a state can be changed by writing the desired target residency in microseconds to this attribute.

 The :file:`power` attribute is not defined very well, especially for idle state objects representing combinations of idle states at different levels of the